 Graduates with Bachelor's degrees from approved institutions may be admitted to the Division for work toward the Master of Science degree.
-They shall have completed courses of study approximately equivalent to those required at Vanderbilt University for the Bachelor's degree and maintained approximately a B average in their undergraduate work.
+They shall have completed courses of study approximately equivalent to those required at Vanderbilt University for the Bachelor's degree and shall have maintained approximately a B average in their undergraduate work or in the last two years of their undergraduate work.
 Under certain circumstances a student may be required to complete specific prerequisite requirements before enrolling in the courses of the Division.